Maryann-Chidera/Bank-Churn-Customer-Analysis-Python-Project/ReadMe.md

 This plot helps identify which gender is more likely to churn. customers that are still in the bank are represented by the numeric 1 and customers no longer in the bank are represented by the numeric 0.

-This plot shows that male customers are likely to churn to the bank (0) and female customers are more retained.
+This plot shows that female customers are likely to churn to the bank (0) and male customers are more retained.
 Although it should be noted that the difference is not substantial.

-This result might suggest a need for targeted retention strategies for both genders especially the male gender.
+This result might suggest a need for targeted retention strategies for both genders especially the female gender.